Pick A Price: 1991 Mazda MX-5 Miata 16K Mile Original Owner – SOLD!

 April 11th Update: when we first featured this 16K original mile 1991 Mazda Miata for sale by the original owner on February 15th, we thought that while the $20,000 might be a bit optimistic it was not out of the current Hagerty Insurance #1 to #2 price range.
 Fast forward two months and the original owner still has their Miata listed, however they have lowered their asking price $7,000 to $13,000.
 That revised price is likely very close to what they paid for this time capsule when new.
 If you missed your chance to own an original NA Miata when they first launched, now’s your chance to own a thirty-year-old-new car that will at least maintain its current value.

-We find first generation “NA” Mazda Miatas generally follow one of two paths: either they are well-used through a number of different owners or they are lovingly cherished and used very little as at most a weekend toy on only nice summer days such as this 1991 example currently listed here on Craigslist in Woodland Park, New Jersey with only 16,000 original miles for sale by the original owner with a revised asking price of $15,000.
+We find first-generation “NA” Mazda Miatas generally follow one of two paths: either they are well-used through a number of different owners or they are lovingly cherished and used very little as, at most a weekend toy on only nice summer days such as this 1991 example last listed in in Woodland Park, New Jersey with only 16,000 original miles for sale by the original owner with a revised asking price of $15,000.
 While that is very likely several thousand dollars more than what they paid for the car new, the Hagerty Insurance Online Valuation Tool confirms that’s $600 more that the #2 “Excellent” estimate that pushes it into #1 “Concours” territory.
 With the owner stating this car even comes with the original tires (we do not recommend driving on them – save them for concours competition), a thorough detailing is all that’s needed to start winning any concours competition you enter this car in.
 If you are serious about purchasing this like-new Miata, you can start the conversation by calling or texting Scott at (862) 849-7752 and please mention you saw his listing featured here on GuysWithRides.com.

 Mazda rocked the automotive world at the Chicago Auto Show in February 1989 with its new MX-5 sports car featuring a base price of under $14,000.
 After a nearly ten year gap left when British Leyland packed up MG and Triumph in 1980, Mazda took a gamble that consumers were still interested in two seat classic sports cars as long as they came with better reliability, tops that sealed passengers from the elements, and a great driving experience.
 Mazda succeeded at all three and the first generation “NA” Mazda was a huge sale success.
 Thirty years on, the first generation Miata has proven to be a very reliable car, whether used on the street or the track.
 Consequently, its getting harder to find unmolested examples such as the red example featured here.